Skip to main content

 The “Profiles” section in the platform’s left menu is an analytics tool.
 It stores filled client cards across all employees.

-Key metrics are displayed at the top of the page:
+Four summary cards are displayed at the top of the page:

 MetricWhat it shows